Perseverance of the saints: Warning passages of the book of Hebrews

 There are several less common interpretations.
 One suggests that the warnings do not refer to a loss of salvation but rather a loss of eternal rewards.
 Another posits that the warnings could refer to Jewish Christians reverting to Judaism.

 Hebrew 6:4-6 interpretations supporting Calvinist unconditional preservation

 "Hypothetical view": Hebrews 6:4-6 can describe those who temporarily backslide in their faith but does not address the issue of permanent loss of faith.
-This interpretation has faced strong criticism from non-Calvinists.
+This reading has been criticized for its tendency to weaken the force of the passage.

 "Phenomenological-false believer view": Hebrews 6:4-6 does not refer to regenerated individuals, but to unbelievers who have received God's gifts and benefited from His grace yet remained skeptics.
-This view has also been strongly criticized by non-Calvinists.
+This distinction attracts recurring criticism due to its artificial nature.

 Hebrew 6:4-6 interpretation contradicting Calvinist unconditional preservation

 "Phenomenological-true believer view": Oropeza asserts that the recipients of the letter to the Hebrews had faced persecutions, and the author acknowledges that some members had become apostates despite their genuine conversion experiences.
 The author warns the current audience that despite their past benefits and experiences confirming their faith, they too could fall away if they continue in their state of malaise and neglect, with dire consequences for apostasy.
 While some argue for an irremediable apostasy interpretation, others, contend that apostasy by a regenerated Christian is possible but not systematically irremediable as long as they are alive.
 According to this view, McKnight suggests that the author of Hebrews describes an apostasy that exceeds the grace period given by God, which is irremediable, not the remediable apostasy that can occur during a person's life.